jeffhuang4704/just-notes/k8s/serviceaccount-kubeconfig.md

 kubectl apply -f jenkins-sa.yaml
 ```

-2. get the secret id belong to this Service Account
+2a. get the secret id belong to this Service Account (for k8s 1.23 and earlier)
 ```
 neuvector@ubuntu2204-E:~/play$ kubectl describe serviceaccount jenkins
 Name:                jenkins